snozbot/fungus/Docs/command_ref/input_events.md

 # Key Pressed # {#KeyPressed}
 The block will execute when a key press event occurs.

-Defined in Fungus.EventHandlers.KeyPressed
+Defined in Fungus.KeyPressed

 Property | Type | Description
  --- | --- | ---
-Key Press Type | Fungus.EventHandlers.KeyPressType | The type of keypress to activate on Key Code | UnityEngine.KeyCode | Keycode of the key to activate on
+Key Press Type | Fungus.KeyPressType | The type of keypress to activate on Key Code | UnityEngine.KeyCode | Keycode of the key to activate on